← Back to blog

 Why this matters more than the AI marketing copy suggests

-There are two stories getting told about AI right now.
-One is "AI will replace you."
-The other is "AI is just a tool, it doesn't really do anything important."
-Both of these are wrong, and they're both wrong in the same way.
-They assume the question is "what does AI do."
+Two stories get told about AI right now.
+One: "AI will replace you."
+Two: "AI is just a tool, it does not really do anything."
+Both wrong, in the same way.
+Both ask the wrong question.
+The question is not "what does AI do."

-The real question is "what gets done while you're not looking."
+The real question is "what gets done while you are not looking."

-In a business with a CFO who is a person, the answer to that question is bounded by how many hours that person works, how many things they have on their plate, and how good your relationship is.
-In a business with no CFO at all, the answer is "nothing."
+If your CFO is a person, the answer depends on how many hours they work.
+How many things are on their plate.
+How good your bond is.
+If you have no CFO, the answer is "nothing."
 Things sit.
 Things rot.
-Things become problems later.
+Things turn into bigger problems later.

-The miscategorizations Laura found today were real ones.
-They had been on the books since before I incorporated.
-The ten dollar share purchase from when I founded the company had been booked as income.
-That meant a year and a half of my financial statements were quietly overstating revenue by ten dollars and quietly missing an equity line.
-Trivial in absolute terms.
-But the same pattern, repeated across the dozens of similar small-business edges of an early company, is how books quietly become unreliable.
-By the time you notice, you're sitting in front of an accountant trying to explain why your numbers don't tie.
+The miscategorizations Laura found today were real.
+They had sat on the books since before I incorporated.
+The ten dollar share buy from when I started the company was booked as income.
+So a year and a half of my financial reports were quietly over by ten bucks.
+And quietly missing an equity line.
+Tiny on its own.
+But the same shape, across dozens of small edges in a young business, is how books quietly become wrong.
+By the time you spot it, you are in front of an accountant trying to explain why your numbers do not tie.

-Laura noticed in the first ten minutes of being given live access.
+Laura spotted it in the first ten minutes she had live access.

 She fixed it before I sat down with my coffee.